- 1 10-Inch Rough-In Toilets

 Measuring a 10-inch rough-in toilet is quite simple.
 Take some measuring tape and see how much you have from the wall to the main drain pipe.
 A 10-inch rough-in means that the toilet’s main drain is 10 inches away from your bathroom’s wall.

-Buying Tips to Consider
+10 Inch Toilet – Buying Tips to Consider

-Before purchasing a 10-inch rough in toilet, there are several things that you might want to consider first.
+Before purchasing a 10-inch rough-in toilet, there are several things that you might want to consider first.
 Some of them might involve the aspect, others might go deeper – but they are all just as important.

-- Do you want to add other items to your bathroom, such as a shower or a cabinet?
+- Do you want to add other items to your bathrooms, such as a shower or a cabinet?
 Two inches saved from a toilet might make a difference between a fully-closed door – or one that only goes halfway.

 - Do you want to replace an older 10-inch rough-in toilet, or do you want to make a change from the traditional 12-inch?
 If you want to replace an existing 10-inch toilet, it might be easier to install it – but if you make a change, you might have to drill some extra holes.

-- Does it have any water saving features?
+- Does it have any water-saving features?
 Most of the time, liquid waste does not require a full flush – so you may want to choose a dual-flush option.

 - What colors can you find it in?
-Depending on the design of your bathroom, a white toilet may be just enough – but if your sink is a bone color, for example, then you might want to look for a similarly bone-colored toilet.
+Depending on the design of your bathroom, a white toilet maybe just enough – but if your sink is a bone color, for example, then you might want to look for a similarly bone-colored toilet.

 - Do you want a one-piece or a two-piece model?
 Some toilets have a detachable tank – others don’t.
 Decide which one is more up to your liking.